man at home in lounge room

 Up to one-third of people infected with measles will experience a complication.
 This can include ear infections, diarrhoea and pneumonia, and in some cases hospitalisation.
 About 1 in every 1000 people with measles develops encephalitis (swelling of the brain).

-• adults born during or after 1966 who have not received 2 doses of measles vaccine
+• adults born during or after 1966 who have not received 2 doses of measles vaccine, especially

 • healthcare workers